unaschneck/pydar/README.md

 ## Overview
 For information on instrument specifics and acronyms refer to the [Cassini Radar User GuideE](https://pds-imaging.jpl.nasa.gov/documentation/Cassini_RADAR_Users_Guide_2nd_Ed_191004_cmp_200421.pdf)

 The Cassini Radar data can be found at the [PDS Imaging Node](https://pds-imaging.jpl.nasa.gov/data/cassini/cassini_orbiter/).
+The directory is organized by [PDS standards](https://pdssbn.astro.umd.edu/howto/understand.shtml).
+The file format are defined in the [Small Body Node] (https://pdssbn.astro.umd.edu/howto/file_types.shtml).
 The radar echo is stored originally as floating points in LBDR files.
 The SAR processors turns the LBDR files to BIDR image.
 The BIDR data is organized as follows:
 ```
 Cassini RADAR Information (CORADR_xxxx_Vxx) where xxxx is the radar data take number and Vxx is the data version number
   |_ AAREADME.txt